Insert-Affiliate/InsertAffiliateAndroidSDK/README.md

 #### Initial Setup

-Before you can use Insert Links, you must complete the setup steps in [our docs](https://docs.insertaffiliate.com/insert-links)
+1. Before you can use Insert Links, you must complete the setup steps in [our docs](https://docs.insertaffiliate.com/insert-links)

+You must enable *insertLinksEnabled* when [initialising our SDK](https://github.com/Insert-Affiliate/InsertAffiliateAndroidSDK/tree/feature/deeplink?tab=readme-ov-file#advanced-initialization-options)

+2. **Handle Insert Links** in your AppDelegate

-#### Callback and Insert Links Handling
+3. **Callback and Insert Links Handling**
 All three steps below are required for Insert Links to function correctly.

 ```java